Best Engineering Schools In Canada

 Are you in high school and want to get into one of the very best engineering schools in Canada?

 Or are you already in university and looking to transfer into an engineering program?
 Either way, the CampusRankings.com team has created the most comprehensive analysis on the web of the best engineering schools in Canada.
-If you need help with your application, or just need some advice, we recommend the folks at AdmissionsConsulting.

 To see our unfiltered student-driven ratings on Canadian universities, visit our rankings page.
 Don’t forget, if you want to find your personalized university rankings for YOU, complete our MatchU quiz — it takes 10 mins and is 100% free.
 Do the quiz here.

 Here, we evaluate each school based on 3 criteria; (1) quality of education, (2) reputation, and (3) university life.
 This will ultimately result in a final score based on equal weightings.
 The top five best Engineering schools in Canada are as follows (in no particular order).
 Please either read through or click on each school to jump there.